Ayush-More/job_portal/REDESIGN_COMPLETE.md

 ## 🚀 Ready for Production

-The redesigned JobPortal Pro is:
+The redesigned Ittihad Placement is:
 - ✅ Visually stunning
 - ✅ Fully functional
 - ✅ Thoroughly tested